Rigorous theoretical constraint on constant negative EoS parameter $\omega$ and its effect for the late Universe: Conclusion

 Then, we have obtained the equation for the nonrelativistic gravitational potential.
-We have shown that due to quintessence the physically reasonable solutions take place for flat, open and closed Universes.
-The presence of quintessence helps to resolve the Seeliger paradox \cite{Norton} for any sign of the spatial curvature parameter $\mathcal{K}$.
-If quintessence is absent, the hyperbolic space is preferred \cite{EZcosm1}.
-Hence, quintessence can play an important role.
-Quintessence is concentrated around the inhomogeneities and results in screening of the gravitational potential.
+We need to know the form of the gravitational potential to describe dynamics of inhomogeneities.
+For example, all numerical simulations use the expression for the gravitational potentials of the inhomogeneities.
+Obviously, dynamical behavior of these inhomogeneities is determined by two competing mechanisms.
+On the one hand, it is the gravitational interaction between the inhomogeneities, and, on the other hand, the cosmological accelerated expansion.
+Therefore, one of the main tasks of the present paper was to study a possibility to get a reasonable form of the gravitational potential in the considered model.
+We have shown that due to the perfect fluid with $\omega=-1/3$, the physically reasonable solutions of the equation for the gravitational potential take place for flat, open and closed Universes.
+The presence of this perfect fluid helps to resolve the Seeliger paradox \cite{Norton} for any sign of the spatial curvature parameter $\mathcal{K}$.
+If the perfect fluid is absent, the hyperbolic space is preferred \cite{EZcosm1}.
+Hence, such perfect fluid can play an important role.
+This perfect fluid is concentrated around the inhomogeneities and results in screening of the gravitational potential.
+It should be noted that the obtained gravitational potentials have an important property: the total gravitational potentials averaged over the whole Universe are equal to zero $\overline\varphi=0$.
+Because the perfect fluid energy density fluctuation is proportional to the total gravitational potential $\delta\varepsilon \sim \varphi$, then the averaged energy density fluctuation is also equal to zero $\overline{\delta\varepsilon}=0$.
+Therefore, we arrive at the natural condition that the total perfect fluid energy density $\varepsilon=\overline\varepsilon +\delta\varepsilon$ after the procedure of the averaging is equal to $\overline\varepsilon$.

+It must be emphasized that the case of imperfect fluids with the varying parameter $\omega$ (e.g., scalar fields with arbitrary potentials) requires a separate consideration which may lead to quite different conclusions.
+We intend to investigate this case in our forthcoming paper.